FusionArts/QuickWash/README.md

 ## Features supported:-
   1: Checking if any dataset conatin missing values.

   2: Separating cleaning operations between categorical and numerical data in dataset.

   3: Remove unwanted columns.

   4: Remoove rows with missing values.

   5: Choosing mean, median, mode any other types of ways to fill missing values.

   6: Can perform cleaning operation on the whole dataset at once or column by column.

   7: Fill missing values with your own data.

-  8: Fill each cell with missing value.
+  8: Fill each cell with missing value.\n
   9: Verifier to check if the data entered by user is null or valid.
   10: Simple Imputer module from sklearn for quick imputing.
   11: Smart sensing mechanism to make sure the user enters only valid data.